 The Rapid Prospective Evaluation (RapidEval) Unit features the unique opportunity for investigators to be supported in generating high quality new evidence on healthcare practices.
 The unit focuses on and fosters rapid, iterative learning that builds upon the natural innovation taking place within the healthcare system.
 The activities of the RapidEval Unit are aimed at and designed to increase adoption of best practices.
 The unit features a semi-annual “Call for Proposals”.
 RapidEval is led by Mike Usher, MD, PhD, and Joe Koopmeiners, PhD.

 - Scientific Director, Tim Beebe, PhD

 - Josh Rhein, MD

 - Bronwyn Southwell, MD

 - Rapid Prospective Evaluation (RapidEval) Unit

 HI-PIE Core Member

 - Maya Peters, MPH, Project Manager

-The Center for Learning Health System Sciences (CLHSS) is pleased to announce the selected applications for the Spring RapidEval call for proposals.
-Two University of Minnesota and M Health Fairview investigators will receive support to test their ideas for enhancing healthcare delivery, such as by improving patient outcomes, decreasing the burden on the healthcare system, and reducing costs.
+The Center for Learning Health System Sciences is pleased to announce the selected applications from the Fall 2022 RapidEval Call for Proposals.
+Two University of Minnesota investigators will receive support to test their ideas for enhancing healthcare delivery in the areas of surgical site infection prevention and optimizing prescribing for HIV preexposure prophylaxis.
 Read More!